 How to use pub/sub channels in Redis

-publishers and subscribers can allow for greater scalability and a more
+This decoupling of publishers and subscribers allows for greater scalability and a more dynamic network topology.

 SUBSCRIBE providing the names of the channels:

-A client subscribed to one or more channels should not issue commands,
+A client subscribed to one or more channels shouldn't issue commands, although it can

-message.
-The commands that are allowed in the context of a subscribed
+The commands that are allowed in the context of a subscribed RESP2 client are:

 Please note that when using

 redis-cli, in subscribed mode commands such as